 Do Make It Social

-Social media is on the mind of every marketer right now – use your signature to connect social with mail.
+Social media plays an important part in the marketing mix – use customized email signatures to connect social with mail.
 Firstly, give contacts a taste of your content: put a recent Tweet or a blog post snippet (the whole post won't fit) under your signature.

 Then, add a social media icon so they can Twitter Follow or Facebook Share in a click.
 Unilever added a Follow link and went from 40,000 Followers to 235,000 in just 10 months – for free.